 LMS Software Buyer’s Guide

-This section covers the core factors to consider when searching for the right learning management system.
+This section outlines the core factors to consider when selecting the right learning management system.

-• How many people will use the learning management system?
+• How many users will need access to the LMS?

-• Do you plan to scale the training program in the future?
-Can the LMS support this?
+• Are you planning to scale your training program in the future, and can the LMS support that growth?

-• What type of content do you plan to deliver?
+• What type of content will you be delivering?

-• Do you have an authoring tool?
-Is it compatible with the LMS?
+• Do you already have an authoring tool, and does it integrate with the LMS?

-• Are there specific metrics or reports that you want the software to provide?
+• What specific metrics or reports do you need the LMS to provide?

-• Is the LMS mobile friendly?
-Does it come with a native mobile app?
+• Is the LMS mobile-friendly, and does it offer a mobile app?

-• Are there any other features you want, e.g., gamification, ILT/blended learning, or single sign-on (SSO)?
+• Are there any additional features you need, such as gamification or single sign-on?

-• What level of ongoing technical support is available from the LMS provider?
+• What level of ongoing technical support does the LMS provider offer?

-• What is the implementation process and associated cost?
+• What is the implementation process, and what are the associated costs?

 How to write an LMS RFP

-Once you have answered the questions in the checklist above, you can use this information to build your LMS request for proposal (RFP).
-An RFP is essentially a list of requirements, desired features, and use cases.
-Typically, an LMS RFP will include a project summary, an overview of the organizational structure, a proposed budget, deadlines, and other key expectations.
+Once you’ve addressed the questions on the checklist, you can use your answers to write your LMS request for proposal (RFP).
+An RFP serves as a comprehensive document outlining your requirements, desired features, and use cases.
+Typically, an LMS RFP includes a project summary, an overview of the organizational structure, a proposed budget, deadlines, and other key expectations.

-• Identify critical factors, such as budget, deadline, and user count
+• Identify critical factors such as budget, deadlines, and user count.

-• Provide vendors with enough context to ensure the software covers your needs
+• Provide LMS vendors with sufficient context to ensure their software aligns with your needs.

-Want to know more?
-Our dedicated guide on writing an LMS RFP comes complete with a ready-to-use template.
+Curious to learn more?
+Check out our free guide to writing an LMS RFP that comes with a ready-to-use template.

 How to choose an LMS pricing model